Welcome to Bilstononline

 A Death Sentence

 This theatrical showmanship may not have caused any harm had it not been for the fact that Perry accused Susannah Fowles, (sometimes referred to as Jane Stokes), an old woman living nearby, of having sent an evil spirit to torment him.
 In the highly superstitious society of 17th century England, it did not take much to quickly incite a mob against the eccentric old woman and accuse her of witchcraft.
-The allegations made by Perry were brought to the attention of Thomas Morton, the Bishop of Lichfield & Coventry who decided to test them for himself.

 He had the boy summoned and stood him in a room with his back facing the doorway and then had Susannah Fowles brought in.
 No sooner had she entered the room that the boy screamed in terror and fell to his knees calling out “Now she comes; now my tormentor comes!”
 He writhed violently on the floor in contorted agony and tore himself to pieces with his bare hands.
 His performance was so believable that the horrified spectators were convinced that it was the presence of the evil old woman that had prompted it.

-They immediately took her into custody, threw her into Stafford gaol and put her on trial for witchcraft.
 At her trial at Stafford assizes Perry and his parents sat in the packed courtroom waiting for the prisoner to be brought to the dock.
 He sat peacefully and placid facing the jury until she the second before she entered the court when he put on the performance of his life described by witnesses as ‘so stupendously unnatural that it was deemed by all who saw it, that nothing but a diabolical spirit could work such horrid effects’.
-Before hearing even a word of evidence, the jury were left in no doubt of the obvious guilt of the old woman, who already had a reputation for being a miserable old crone.

-Despite her pleas of innocence she was convicted of witchcraft and sentenced to death.
 Even this had no effect on the conscience of Perry.
 Whether he was callous and vindictive or was simply in so deep that he found it impossible to withdraw, remains a bone of contention.
 What we do know is that Dr. Morton, the Bishop of Lichfield was present in court and was not convinced of the guilt of Susannah Fowles.
 He could see no reason why the woman would want to bewitch the schoolboy and had picked up rumours that the boy had received visitors from Jesuits which aroused his suspicions.

-Stay of Execution He pleaded with the judge to reprieve the woman until the next assizes in 3 months time, during which time he would take the boy home with him and have him strictly examined in order to get to the truth.
+He pleaded with the judge to reprieve the woman until the next assizes in 3 months time, during which time he would take the boy home with him and have him strictly examined in order to get to the truth.
 Remarkably the judge agreed and William Perry went back to the Bishop’s house at Eccleshall Castle.

-Here his diabolical fits continued as before but now he did not have a gallery to play to, just the bishop and his close advisors who eyed him closely and with great suspicion.
 Under the stress of such close scrutiny, William Perry became sullen and refused to eat, sometimes going without food for 2 or 3 days at a time.
 He lost weight drastically and his throat mysteriously swelled up and his behaviour became increasingly bizarre.
 He lay in bed for days almost senseless and on other occasions was seen foaming at the mouth.
 He lashed out at anyone who approached him including his own mother whom he ‘made all black and blue about the arms and breasts’.
 He never spoke only in his fits and then only in an incomprehensible gibberish accompanied by bizarre facial expressions and gestures.

 The Bishop's Examination

 The Bishop visited him frequently sometimes dealing with him gently and other times more roughly but the evil spirit resisted all attempts to be laid.
 It was at this time that the learned bishop read to him passages form the Bible in Greek which drove him into his fits.
 Then he read out some verses from the Greek poets which the demon could not distinguish from scripture for it also provoked a demonic reaction.
 The bishop was now certain that his reluctant teenage house-guest was almost certainly an imposter but how to catch him out was his dilemma.
-Encouragement and threats proved ineffectual on the boy so the Bishop resorted to more violent means.
-He had him dragged out of his bed and while one of his staff held him down, the bishop thrashed him six times with a cane but this had no effect whatsoever on the boy, ‘no more than if he had been insensible stock’ wrote the Bishop later.

 The Bishop then incredibly decided to torture a confession out of the boy by forcing needles down his fingernails and toenails.
 Whilst writhing about one of his fits, the Bishop held him down and thrust burning candles into his eyelids until they singed off his hair, none of which yielded the desired confession and in fact the torture was proving more upsetting for the Bishop and his staff to inflict than it was to the stubborn demoniac to endure.
 His fits and convulsions became increasingly severe and on several occasions he lunged for knives and other instruments in order to harm himself so much so that he was placed on a suicide watch in the Bishop’s castle.